 To be determined, Clemson or at your own location SC

 The Clemson 8 Challenge is open to the general public.
-We are hosting an in-person race at 9:00 am on Sat., March 8, 2025, along with a virtual race from March 8-15, 2025.
+We are hosting an in-person race at 9:00 am on Sat., March 7, 2026, along with a virtual race from March 7-14, 2026.
 You can complete your own walk, run, bike, hike, swim, or ski in Clemson, S.C. or on your own course - in your own town.
 And you can complete it in one day or throughout the eight-day period.
 Your participant packet consists of 100% cotton Comfort Colors t-shirt or Gildan brand tank top, wooden nickel, race bib and window decal.
-There is no prize money awarded for this event.

-Donations can be made on-line during your registration or if you want a tax deduction, please contact Amy Craft at the Clemson University Foundation M-F from 8:00 am - 4:30 pm EST at 864-656-1240, acserna@clemson.edu or mail a check to: Clemson University Foundation, Attn: Amy Craft, P.O.
+Donations can be made online during your registration or if you want a tax deduction, please contact Amy Craft at the Clemson University Foundation M-F from 8:00 am - 4:30 pm EST at 864-656-1240, acserna@:clemson.edu or mail a check to: Clemson University Foundation, Attn: Amy Craft, P.O.
 Box 1889, Clemson, SC 29633 On the for line, write: Bataan Endowment.

 Direct online link: https://iamatiger.clemson.edu/giving/giving-to-clemson?id=9ed46b59-6d7e-4b16-88c6-961984a7efe0

-If you would like to become a Race Sponsor, contact John Seketa at johnseketa@gmail.com or 864-903-1487 for more information.
+If you would like to become a Race Sponsor, contact John Seketa at johnseketa@:gmail.com or 864-903-1487 for more information.

-Already weak and starving from months of intense fighting and illness, the POWs were herded with other sick, wounded and starving soldiers through the searing heat of the Philippine jungles.
+Already weak and starving from months of intense fighting and illness, the POWs were herded with other sick, wounded, and starving soldiers through the searing heat of the Philippine jungles.
 Thousands died.
-Those who survived the march then had to survive for years in the inhumane and brutal conditions of Japanese prisoner-of-war camps, and the sinking by our own Navy of unmarked prison ships trying to steal the POWโs away to the mainland towards the end of the war.
+Those who survived the march then had to survive for years in the inhumane and brutal conditions of Japanese prisoner-of-war camps, and the sinking by our own Navy of unmarked prison ships trying to steal the POW’s away to the mainland towards the end of the war.
+It is impossible to know the exact number, but it is estimated at least 57 percent of the captured Americans did not survive the war – more than 11,500 souls — which is considered a very conservative number by most experts.

 Colonel Skardon, 104, was the last living member of this illustrious group.
-He was well known as the only survivor of the real Bataan Death March who walked in the annual Bataan Memorial Death March (BMDM) at White Sands Missile Range, N.M., one of the toughest and most popular โultramarathonsโ in the world.
+He was well known as the only survivor of the real Bataan Death March who walked in the annual Bataan Memorial Death March (BMDM) at White Sands Missile Range, N.M., one of the toughest and most popular “ultramarathons” in the world.
+The event has become a pilgrimage for veterans, active-duty military members, supporters, the few remaining survivors, and family members of the men who perished in the march and POW camps.

 On Thurs., Nov.
 11, 2021 (Veteran's Day), Colonel Skardon was awarded with a star in a private ceremony and a rank of Honorary Brigadier General.
 On Mon., Nov.
 15., 2021, General Skardon passed away.